13 NOVEMBER – 1 DECEMBER 2012

 Workshops she held with children made a significant impact on Fatoş Beykal’s work and her artistic career.
 As a result, she adopted a metaphoric way of expression in 2000s.
 This metaphoric narration revealed itself through narrations similar to fairy tales she designed whose characters were fairies, monsters and beasts.

-The fairy tales in fact are narratives, which prepare children for dealing with the hardships of life through the metaphors.
+The fairy tales in fact are narratives, which prepare children for dealing with the hardships of life through the metaphors maid near me.
 Can one be accepted as “grown-up” without hearing Aesop fables?
 Without identifying himself/herself with his characters?
 Can he/she prepare himself/herself for the challenge of life?
 How could we appreciate friendship if we did not hear the fable narrating over fox and the chicken?
 How fox made himself desolated by devouring his fellow chicken that was genuinely happy to accompany him?

 A suggestion from the author of this article to approach to the series of paintings entitled “Gone Fairy”: let’s feel them as if we are kids.